Dear Ms. Vicki,

 We constantly yell, scream and fight.
 We argue about anything and everything.
 My husband has been deployed several times, and I have handled so much difficulty alone.

 It upsets me when he comes home and all of a sudden he starts to complain about things.
 Well, how can he complain when he hasn't even been home?
 He should be thanking me for keeping his family together instead of going against me.

 This is so hard for me because it's like he won't take a look at what he is doing to make the problem worse -- like blaming me and calling me names.
 I have a lot to deal with, like teenagers.
 My mother is sick and lives in California.
 We don't even have the money for me to make trips to visit her so I can help take care of her.

 I know his parents are getting older and they are not well either, and I try to understand.
-I don’t know how to stop all of the arguments.
-When I try to talk to him, he shuts down and doesn’t want to say anything.
-How can I do about Mr. Shut-Down?
+I don't know how to stop all of the arguments.
+When I try to talk to him, he shuts down and doesn't want to say anything.
+What can I do about Mr. Shut-Down?

 Dear Mrs. Shut-Down,

 I think your story is an example of the fact that military couples may indeed experience more stress than many civilian couples.